xrdocs-staging/8000/_tutorials/cisco-8000-packet-generator.md

 </pre>
 </div>

-Verification is done again:
-- the flow is running
-- number of packets and bytes increase
+Verification is done again: the flow is running and number of packets and bytes increase.

 <div class="highlighter-rouge">
 <pre class="highlight">